 We’ll talk through each of those five stages in this section.

 Phase 1: Planning

-Planning is one of the most important parts of building a road, but not many people know about how much planning goes into the roads they drive on.
+Planning is one of the most important parts of building a road, but not many people know how much planning goes into the roads they drive on.

 When you start a road project, you must first understand what your local Department of Transportation (DOT) or Building Department requires in order to issue a permit.

 You should then work with an engineer as well as landscape architects, soil scientists, and other professionals to ensure you have the right information to build your road.

-These professionals will help you draw a plan of your road.
+These professionals will help you draw a plan for your road.